-Creators of objects being searched may try to formulate sentences that contain a single idea, or cluster of related ideas within neighboring sentences or organized into paragraphs.
+Creators of objects being searched may formulate sentences containing a single idea or cluster of related ideas within neighboring sentences or organized into paragraphs.

-Thus, there may be an inherent or relatively high probability within this object structure that terms used together or in close proximity are related.
+Thus, there may be an inherent or relatively high probability within this object structure that terms used together or nearby are related.

 When two words are on the opposite ends of a document or web page, the probability of a relationship between the words is relatively weak.

 By ranking results where the words are within the specified maximum proximity or distance, the results are assumed to be of higher relevance than the results where the words are scattered.